tesseract-ocr/tessdoc/ImproveQuality.md

 ### Dilation and Erosion

 Bold characters or Thin characters (especially those with [Serifs](https://en.wikipedia.org/wiki/Serif)) may impact the recognition of details and reduce recognition accuracy.
-Many image processing programs allow Propagation either negative or positive values to allow [Dialation and Erosion](http://www.mif.vu.lt/atpazinimas/dip/FIP/fip-Morpholo.html#Heading96) of edges of characters against a common background.
+Many image processing programs allow Propagation either negative or positive values to allow [Dilation and Erosion](http://www.mif.vu.lt/atpazinimas/dip/FIP/fip-Morpholo.html#Heading96) of edges of characters against a common background.

 Heavy ink bleeding from historical documents can be compensated for by using an Erosion technique.